 We still do not know what was behind these paranormal events, but some Feng Shui Protection Consultants have argued that the picture was so chi negative that it was actually causing the disasters.
 Badly chosen imagery such as this can bring misfortune to the home and is, in itself, depressing.
 It is better to choose uplifting imagery: positive symbols, pictures, or photographs that are a tribute to nature.
-These attract favourable chi.
+These attract favorable chi.

 Feng Shui Protection employs the symbols used in ancient China such as the black turtle, crimson phoenix, green dragon, and white tiger.
-Other examples of the use of potent symbols of good fortune include: a statue of a laughing Buddha (fortunate if placed in a foyer, but not in the dining room).
+Other examples of the use of potent symbols of good fortune include a statue of a laughing Buddha (fortunate if placed in a foyer, but not in the dining room).
 Shells are lucky for travel; in particular, the conch shell or those shaped like it.
-Like the goldfish Japanese carp or the expensive arrowana fish are considered lucky.
+Like the goldfish Japanese carp or the expensive Arowana fish are lucky.
 The jade plant, with its round leaves and no thorns, is the perfect plant to attract wealth, particularly when placed in the money area–the southeast

-If you do choose western symbolism, think very carefully about its meaning and its benefit, or harm will become apparent.
-Analyse the intrinsic meaning of any image, picture, statue, or object that you bring into your environment.
+If you do choose western symbolism, think very carefully about its meaning and its benefit, or harm will become clear.
+Analyze the intrinsic meaning of any image, picture, statue, or object that you bring into your environment.
 Think carefully about what its shape, form, and symbolism mean and whether these qualities will be helpful.
 For instance, dried flowers and dead wood, in the form of ornamental branches, have been associated with death, so the chi is negative.
 Surround yourself with uplifting imagery.

 You can also use other techniques to activate the chi in your environment.
 Things that attract your senses in a pleasant way will attract positive chi; incense and fragrances, for instance, improve the atmosphere.
 Candles and the use of up-lighting lift the chi levels, especially in the south and southwest, your fame and romantic areas.
-Chandeliers are considered as very effective chi stimulators.
+Chandeliers are very effective chi stimulators.
 Consider also using pleasant sounds such as wind chimes, water and gentle music which encourage chi.
-Moving objects, such as mobiles, also activate chi as do electrically powered objects such as Television’s, stereos and computers.
+Moving objects, such as mobiles, also activate chi as do electrically powered objects such as Television’s, stereos, and computers.